Glassait/FOLD_Bot/readme.md

 ### 2.2.6

 -   Add two hours for the fold recruitment
+-   Update the [BotEvent](src/module/feature/events/types/bot-event.type.ts) type to allow auto-completion
+-   Update the event architecture by removing `export default event`, more info in [readme](src/module/feature/events/readme.md)

 ### 2.2.5

--   Add message of the month for the trivia game
+-   Add message of the month for the trivia game ([ready.event](src/module/feature/events/ready.event.ts))

 ### 2.2.4